The Peoples Decide

 The head of the list was Josu Juaristi (EH Bildu) followed by Ana Miranda Paz (BNG).
 The writer Suso de Toro was also present in the list, within the quota of the BNG.
-If LPD won a single seat, EH Bildu and the BNG agreed to divide the legislature based on the votes of the list in the Basque Country, Navarre and Galicia.
+In the case LPD won a single seat, EH Bildu and the BNG agreed to divide the legislature based on the votes of the list in the Basque Country, Navarre and Galicia.